 The primary responsibility of this faculty member is to develop, co-coordinate, and deliver

-curricular content for the 3-year online pathway in a variety of areas related to the pharmaceutical sciences
+curricular content for the 3-year online pathway in the areas of pharmacotherapeutics, pharmacy skills, or

-chemistries or other course work that may be assigned at the discretion of the Chair of PSAS.
+other course work that may be assigned at the discretion of the Chair of Pharmacy Practice.

 D’Youville is a highly regarded private college and research institution with a rich history located on the vibrant West Side of Buffalo adjacent to a growing downtown with year-round cultural events and outdoor recreation.
 While preparing students for the 21st-century, D’Youville excels at helping students reach their career goals as change agents, doing well for themselves and their communities by doing good.
 Under the leadership of President Lorrie Clemo, the university is moving boldly forward through a dynamic and integrated planning process to strengthen the institution and positively impact the student experience and surrounding community.